In love with a jewel

 Of before sadness.’

 Yes, dear all, that's where we want to return to, to a world of before or after sadness has passed, a world where people stop to cause each other sadness, a world where the good light of God uninhibitedly can shine and be seen.
 ‘May the Lord abundantly increase your love for each other and for all people’.
 We heard these words in the second reading today, in Paulus' first letter to the inhabitants of Thessaloniki.
 ‘May the Lord abundantly increase your love for each other and for all people’.
 A good, meaningful encouragement, for us too.
 At the point of friendly and loving care for each other, apparently there are so called ‘opportunities in growth’, one can think indeed it could have been better.

 ‘Make sure your spirit doesn't get blunted by a whirl of drunkenness’.
 Yesterday evening I read these words from this Sunday's gospel in the evening prayer with - I told you already - an Affligem abbey beer and a Hallelujah liqueur under my belt.
 I felt enjoyably Catholic and at the same time you want to keep our spirits pure, keep things together and remain focused on the good light of God who is, grows and will be.
 I wish you, dear all, in this light a blessed Advent.
 Amen.

 Readings from the prophet Jeremiah (14-16), Psalm 25, letter to the inhabitants of Thessaloniki (3, 12-4, 2), Lucas-gospel (21, 25-28.34-36).

 Lynette Tapia & John Osborn

-Adding water to the wine: demanding guests
+‘Adding water to the wine’: demanding guests

-For a couple of naggers, In de Olofspoort's door remains closed.
-And some guests return and want to be part of 'In de Olofspoort' again.
-We then add water to the wine and give it a try, often with phenomenal results.
-Also for us, it is never to late to learn.
+For a couple of naggers, the In de Olofspoort's door remains closed.
+When some guests come round to be part of it, we add ‘water to the wine’ and give it a try, often with amazing results.
+It is never too late to learn, for us too.